Italy's PM defiant on budget, denies coalition rift

 At the summit, Austrian Chancellor Sebastian Kurz said fiscal rules should be respected by all, adding: “Too much debt is dangerous.”

-German Chancellor Angela Merkel, at a meeting with Conte on Wednesday, called for “positive dialogue” between Italy and the EU on the budget [nL8N1WX6VL].
+German Chancellor Angela Merkel, at a meeting with Conte on Wednesday, called for “positive dialogue” between Italy and the EU on the budget.

-EU leaders may ask Conte about the budget at the summit, although it is not on the agenda.
+Dutch Prime Minister Mark Rutte said on Twitter he had expressed concerns over Italy’s budget plans in a meeting with Conte on Thursday.
+He added that the Commission had Netherlands’ full support in making sure EU fiscal rules are respected.

 In its review of Rome’s budgetary plans, the EU Commission can raise concerns until Monday.
 It could then decide to send the budget back for changes by Oct.
 29, in what would be an unprecedented move that is likely to cause further market turmoil.